 First of all, Muse may be more comfortable to wear than a classic EEG bathing cap with sensors and cables, as you might know, it from hospitals.
 A plastic strip with clearly visible sensors lies across the forehead.
 Behind the ears are more sensors and the rest of the electronics in a cheap-looking plastic housing.
 But it’s not as convenient as the makers promise.
 Because the seven sensor fields must have good contact with the forehead, the area behind the ears, i.e. they must fit very closely.
 It might take several attempts, especially at the first times, until a sufficiently clear signal arrives at the muse.
 The app shows whether a sensor receives a signal or not.

 The device must then calibrate before each exercise.
 The app asks you to think for a few seconds about as many books, desserts, fictitious characters as possible and so on.
 In this way, Muse recognises how the brain “looks” when it is active.

 Then the actual breathing exercise begins.
 This corresponds to simple meditation and lasts three, seven or twelve minutes.
 Each exhalation gets counted (always to ten and then from the front) while thinking of nothing else.

-Without doubt, InteraXon’s headband may be more comfortable to wear than a classic EEG (electroencephalography) bathing cap with sensors and cables, as you might know, it from hospitals.
-A plastic strip with clearly visible sensors lies across the forehead, behind the ears; there are other sensors and the rest of the electronics in a cheap-looking plastic housing.
+Without a doubt, InteraXon’s headband may be more comfortable to wear than a classic EEG (electroencephalography) bathing cap with sensors and cables, as you might know, it from hospitals.
+A plastic strip with clearly visible sensors lies across the forehead, behind the ears, other sensors and the rest of the electronics in a cheap-looking plastic housing.
 Don’t get it wrong – it is as it should be.

 Link to Apple Airpods Gen 2